runthis/docker-laravel/README.md

 ## Special Thanks

-We want to thank the following individuals for reporting vulnerabilities responsibly and helping improve the security of this container.
+We want to thank the following vendor for supplying this awesome package.

 - Bitnami: [bitnami-docker-laravel](https://github.com/bitnami/bitnami-docker-laravel/)